G-Morgen/UTFPR-HSD/README.md

-# UTFTS - Federal University of Technology Traffic Surveillance Dataset
+# UTFPR-HSD - Federal University of Technology - Paraná - Highway Surveillance Dataset

 ## Fully-labeled image dataset to anomaly detection

 This dataset was created specifically for anomaly detection in videos.
 We provide annotated video clips and still frames taken in a busy highway.
 Anomaly in this context, can be described as any of the present classes that are: **cars, trucks, buses, motorcycles, people and vans**.
-There are two datasets, **UTFTS1** and **UTFTS2**, with videos taken at different positions, transversally and longitudinally to the lane.
+There are two datasets, **UTFPR-HSD1** and **UTFPR-HSD2**, with videos taken at different positions, transversally and longitudinally to the lane.
 Videos were collected at 25 fps (frames per second) with resolution 1920 x 1080 pixels.
 There are 61 video clips in total, comprising, 15664 frames.

 ## Specifications Table